Oriental BeautySave £41 on 150g vacuum packs!

 Oriental BeautySave £36 (or 64%) on 150g vacuum packs

 Exclusive to Té Amor in the British Isles, this intoxicating oolong is exotically fragranced, with notes of honey, lilac and wood.

-A classic tea, it has lovely curled leaves in autumnal hues interspersed with white tips in a mix of textures.
+The handpicked leaves are heavily oxidised (but not roasted) to reach deep autumnal colours interspersed with white tips.
 Unroasted, with a relatively high level of oxidation and quite dark coloured liquor, it could be mistaken for a black tea, but its complex and recognisable fragrance marks it out as an oolong.